Starmer to speak to Trump about Ukraine plan challenged by Kyiv’s allies

 The 28-point plan is said to have been negotiated by the US president’s special envoy Steve Witkoff and Kremlin representative Kirill Dmitriev, with Kyiv and European allies left out of the process.

-Mr Witkoff and US secretary of state Marco Rubio will attend the Geneva talks for the US, according to a person familiar with the plans.
+Mr Witkoff, US secretary of state Marco Rubio and US army secretary Daniel Driscoll will attend the Geneva talks for Washington.

 President Volodymyr Zelensky, in a video address to his nation, said Ukrainian representatives at the talks in Switzerland “know how to protect Ukrainian national interests and exactly what is needed to prevent Russia from carrying out” another invasion.